szymondlugolecki/aldoapp-svelte/README.md

 # TODO

+[ ] Use the modal from Flowbite instead of the modal from Flowbite-svelte

-[ ] Make the filters work on Użytkownicy, Produkty & Zamówienia pages
+[✅] Make the filters work on Użytkownicy, Produkty & Zamówienia pages

-[ ] Make the user panel wider
+[✅] Make the user panel wider

 [ ] Add store page with all the products